 - Alto is best for investors seeking broad access to alternative assets—including crypto (250+ available coins) startups, and real estate—with a low $10 minimum and a 1% crypto trading fee.

 - iTrustCapital is best for investors who want simple, low-cost access to crypto and precious metals in an IRA.
 It charges the same 1% crypto transaction fee as Alto.
-While the $1,000 minimum is higher, it still gives access to over 60 cryptocurrencies.
-It also offers a unique closed-loop security system through its non-IRA Premium Custody Account with a $2,500 minimum, which adds a strong layer of security.
+While the $1,000 minimum is higher, it now offers access to more than 90 cryptocurrencies and supports staking for Ethereum (ETH) and Solana (SOL) directly within IRAs.
+This feature is rare among crypto IRA providers.
+It also offers a closed-loop Premium Custody Account for non-IRA crypto investing with enhanced security.

 Key Differences Worth Highlighting